TheLokj/WizardEye/README.md

 ##### Database cache

-Note that masks generated during filtration are cached in the database, to make next filtrations quicker.
-You can avoid that specifying `--no-cache` before filtration> You can delete the cache using the following command:
+Note that masks generated during exportation are cached in the database, to make next exportation quicker.
+You can avoid that specifying `--no-cache` before exportation.
+You can delete the cache using the following command:

 ```
 wizardeye database --clean -d /path/to/database